 There are three main categories of summer squash:

 Straightneck varieties of summer squash are easy to identify - they have a straight neck.
-Most are yellow in color and are harvested when they are about 6 inches long.
+Many are solid yellow in color, but they do come in green, gray, striped and bi-color.
+They are typically harvested when they are 6-12 inches long.
 Most varieties of straightneck squash are almost cylindrical in shape.

 Scallop/Patty Pan varieties of summer squash are more unique and resemble minature flying saucers.
 They are usually yellow or green in color and are harvested when they reach 3-4 inches in diameter.
 These varieties usually have a slightly nutty flavor and are prized by professional chefs for their rich taste and unique shape.